JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 ## 4. A closer look at compile commands

 By now you've probably noticed how useful the `-XX:CompileCommand=...` option is.
-This command use used to control compiler settings on a per-method basis.
+This command is used to control compiler settings on a per-method basis.
 To get more information about the `CompileCommand` flag, we can use:

 ```powershell